Choosing a Bin Vent Filter for Your Steel Mill Process

 Pulse Cleaning Control

 The cleaning frequency and amount of compressed air usage per pulse are programmed on a solid-state controller.
 A predictably constant operation of material transfer and silo filling might call for just a continuous timer controller.
 This is powered on and off along with the processing equipment.
-Be aware that continuous pulsing of the filters will wear the filters faster than when cleaning is only needed.
+Be aware that continuous pulsing of the bin air filters will wear the filters faster than when cleaning is only needed.

 An on-demand controller constantly monitors the state of the filters and pulses them clean as required.
 This extends the life of the filters by greatly reducing wear on them due to the pulsing.
 It also lowers wear on the solenoid and diaphragm valves.
 It’s energy-efficient as well since it consumes less compressed air.
 Overall, system efficiency is maximized when an on-demand controller is chosen.
 Plus, you never know when operational conditions will change.

 We already talked about the awkwardness of top-access and bottom-access bin vent filter designs.
 So, are there any differences between front-access models that you should know about?
 Yes!
 All front-access, filter slide-in rail systems are not the same.
 In poorly designed systems, here are a few things that can go wrong when changing out the filters.

 The top pans of filter cartridges can slide over each other during installation if there’s no provision to prevent it.
 This happens when an installer pushes the new filter in by the filter media body, causing the filter to tilt up.
 The pan ramps on top of the filter behind it and it’s often not noticed.
 When the rails are forcibly clamped closed, the pan gasket doesn’t seal against the tube sheet.
 This results in dust bypassing the filter.